The Ice (show): History

-Originally labeled a midsummer ice festival, The Ice debuted in Aichi in 2007, featuring Mao Asada and Mai Asada.
+Originally labeled a midsummer ice festival, The Ice debuted in Aichi Prefecture in 2007, featuring Mao Asada and Mai Asada.
 In the early years, the show was sponsored by Olympus from 2007 to 2010.
 Lotte took over the title sponsorship from 2011.
 After the "Great East Japan Earthquake" in 2011, the shows in Osaka and Hachinoe in 2011, and the show in Nikko in 2012 were charity performances benefitting the recovery effort.
 In 2020 and 2021, the tour was canceled as a result of the ongoing COVID-19 pandemic.
 It resumed in 2022.

 Concept

-The Ice has a variety show format with group numbers, special collaborations between top skaters that don't usually team up, dance battles, and other game show elements.
+The Ice follows a variety show format with group numbers, special collaborations between top skaters that don't usually team up, dance battles, and other game show elements.
 The 2022 and 2023 editions included duets featuring two-time world champion Shoma Uno and Olympic champion Nathan Chen set to music from The Mission by Ennio Morricone and "On the Nature of Daylight" by Max Richter respectively.
 The show introduced off-ice dance performances for the first time in 2023 with Kevin Aymoz, Daisuke Takahashi, Cha Jun-hwan and Ilia Malinin.